 Has your debt collector asked you to make a small payment “as a show of good faith?”
 This is a common trick — don’t fall for it!

-Often, these small payments are just a way for debt collectors to extend the statute of limitations — the period of time in which a debt collector is able to sue you for the debt.
+Often, these small payments are just a trick debt collection agencies use to extend the statute of limitations — the period of time in which a debt collector can sue you for the debt.
 That’s because, in most states, the statute of limitations starts on the date of your last payment.
 So if it’s been a few years since you made a payment, you might be scot-free in a couple of weeks — unless you restart the clock with a “good faith payment.”

 How should you handle debt collector harassment?